clsu22/Face-Mask-Detection/README.md

 # Face Mask Detection Project
-- This is a computer vision project I learned in DL courses.
+- This is a CV project I learned in DL courses.

 ### Techniques
 - MobileNetV2 (CNN)
 - VGG (Transfer Learning)